AElfProject/IEEE-P3207-Digital-Asset-Identification/document/file/ieee_standard_p3207.md

 ## Overview
 ### Background

-Digital economy has become the consensus of global development.
-As the core technological element of digital economy, blockchain has developed rapidly from POC verification to small-scale model exploration.
 The asset identification specification is the key to establishing a digital asset management system, especially when it comes to multi-asset management and cross-chain asset operations.
-Without a universal digital asset identification specification, asset management based on different protocols will become more and more complicated.Many problems will ensue, such as isolation of technology platform, isolation of single application mode and disconnection of industrial ecology.On the basis of the key standardization objectives of blockchain technology, standards are summarized and best practices are summarized, and a systematic standard family is gradually established with standardized methods, and the rapid and benign development of the industry is guided.
+Without a universal digital asset identification specification, asset management based on different protocols will become more and more complicated.

 ### Scope
 * Define the data structure related to digital asset identification;
-* Define the data types related to digital asset identification;
-* Define the data elements related to digital asset identification;
 * Define data format specifications related to digital asset identification;
 * Propose asset management operation specifications related to digital asset identification.